SugarF0x/SugarF0x/README.md

 At the moment I dont have much free time to work on commissions or event my own pet projects.

 Nevertheless, feel free to ontact me at [sugarfox.dev@gmail.com](mailto:sugarfox.dev@gmail.com).
-You can get acquainted with my projects in the [archives](https://archive.sugarfox.ru).
+You can get acquainted with my projects in the [archives](https://archive.sugarfox.ru), though they are quire outdated now.
+My latest repositories are of better display.

 ## My Stack